Two-Toned Pumpkin Knitting Pattern to Spruce up Your Fall Decor

 Don’t cast off.

-With your stitches still on the needle (working from right to left), thread needle through every single stitch.
+With your stitches still on the needle (working from right to left), thread the needle through every single stitch.

-Insert needle through the stitches again and cinch closed (top of your pumpkin - make sure your pattern is facing upwards).
+Insert the needle through the stitches again and cinch closed (top of your pumpkin – make sure your pattern is facing upwards).

 Weave in the ends.

-With right sides together, thread your starting tail and sew the sides together and turn your piece inside out.
+With the right sides together, thread your starting tail and sew the sides together and turn your piece inside out.

 Stuff the tube with polyfill – you’ll know when it is too much.

-Stitch the bottom, cinch and close.
+Stitch the bottom, cinch, and close.

 Here is a quick video to demonstrate how to sew your knitting pieces together: